srk-ch/arxiv-classifier/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the CC BY-ND - see the LICENSE file for details.

 ## 🙏 Acknowledgments